micharbet/CLE/doc/TipsAndTweaks.md

      esac
   }
 ```
-Overridden function creates unified cool prompt that by color distinguishes
+Overridden function creates unified cool prompt that by its color distinguishes
-between hosts/domains/usernames.
-Feel free to modify the snippet in your very
+between various accounts.
+Feel free to modify the snippet in your very own way!
-own way!
-One important fact: function `_defcf` is called on new sessions, where
+One important fact: function `_defcf` is called on _new_ sessions, where
 no configuration file exists.
 That means, it literally creates default config
 but doesn't touch existing one.
 So if you open session on previously visited
 account nothing happens.
 Use brute force in that case with command `cle reset`.

-It is not enough to simply set CLE_CLR and CLE_Px values because configuration
+It would be not enough to simply set CLE_CLR and CLE_Px values because
-is applied after tweak.
-For this it would be always overwritten.
-Moreover,
+configuration file is read after the tweak.
+For this the values would be
-this method - overriding the _defcf function is universal as it allows you
+always overwritten.
+Moreover, this method - overriding the _defcf function
-to alter those new defaults.
+is universal as it still allows you to alter the configuration.

 Note statement `case $USER@$HOSTNAME` that ensures differentiation based on
 where you actually are.
 Of course replace 'mich', 'my-work.com' or eventually
 rewrite the whole function to your own taste.

-Pro tip: inspect the function with command `declare -f _defcf`
+Pro tip: inspect the function with command `declare -f _defcf` before apllyinig
+the tweak and after that.

 You can override almost any CLE internal fuction except the `cle` itself.
 For example somebody might want to use wider colour palette.
-Why not to rewrite
+Why not to
-function `_setp` responsible for setting prompt color?
-You just need to be
+redefine function `_setp` responsible for setting prompt color?
+You just need
-familiar with the CLE internals, its variables and functions.
-Inspect and try
+to be familiar with the CLE internals, its variables and functions.
+Inspect and
-to understand the magic inside `clerc` even if it might be tricky sometimes.
+try to understand the magic inside `clerc` even if it might seem tricky
+sometimes.

 There can be also parts of the code that could be written more effectively
-in Bash 4. but due to compatibility with older Bash 3 it is like it is.
+in Bash 4. but due to **compatibility** with older Bash 3 it is like it is.
 For
 example: color table might be in associative array but that doesn't exist in
-Bash older than version 4.
+Bash 3 and older.
 Keep that in mind.